Celebrate Nebraska’s Birthday with a State Study!

 The Answer to Lack of Social Studies Instruction More Tests?

-The No Child Left Behind Act of 2001 and the Every Child Succeeds Act of 2015, with the excessive focus on testing has depleted the schools of true learning.
-Teachers are so focused on meeting those test goals and focusing only on those narrowed skills that they don’t have the time to really teach and let students use their minds, imagination, and creativity.
+Acts like the No Child Left Behind Act of 2001 and the Every Child Succeeds Act of 2015, with their excessive focus on testing, have drained schools of authentic learning.
+Teachers are overly fixated on meeting these test benchmarks, neglecting the opportunity to truly teach and encourage students’ minds, imagination, and creativity.

-These educational bureaucrats are as messed up as Congress is.
-Sadly, it is the future generations of Americans that will pay for it.
-As an educator that upsets me, but as a parent that makes me very angry!
-I am sick and tired of these so-called “experts” stealing my children’s learning opportunities.
-How many of them have actually stood in front of a classroom for a school year and worked with children?
-It is outrageous!
+These educational decision-makers are just as tangled up as Congress.
+It’s a disheartening reality, especially considering that it’s the future generations of Americans who will bear the consequences.
+As an educator, that deeply troubles me, but as a parent, it makes me furious!
+I’m fed up with these self-proclaimed “experts” hindering my children’s educational opportunities.
+How many of them have actually spent a full school year in front of a classroom, working directly with children?
+It’s outrageous!

-The most successful teaching years I have experienced were when I had a principal with the philosophy that as college-educated certified teachers we were qualified to teach.
-Unless he saw a problem he stepped back and let us do our job as we saw fit.
-He knew that we knew these kids better than any administrator or board member and he knew we would strive to take these kids as far as we could.
-In those years my students blossomed the most and they achieved the most.
+The most successful teaching years I’ve had were under a principal who believed that as college-educated certified teachers, we were equipped to teach.
+Unless he identified an issue, he trusted us to do our job the way we deemed best.
+He understood that we knew these kids better than any administrator or board member and trusted that we would strive to push these kids to their fullest potential.
+During those years, my students flourished the most and achieved remarkable progress.

-In my experience the more the board or administration gets involved the less the children succeed!
-Teachers are trained professionals.
-We have college degrees, many of them advanced.
-We take ongoing development courses throughout our career and we are there in the classroom every day, the closest to the student outside of their parents.
-We are educated, we are qualified.
-Let us do our jobs and teach!
-Save the taxpayers money and save the American education system by scrapping all this unnecessary and excessive testing!
+In my experience, the more the board or administration intervenes, the less successful children tend to be!
+Teachers are highly trained professionals.
+We hold college degrees, often advanced ones.
+We continuously undergo development courses throughout our careers and are present in the classroom every single day, closely interacting with students—second only to their parents.
+We’re educated and qualified.
+Let us fulfill our roles and teach!
+Saving taxpayers’ money and rescuing the American education system involves scrapping all this unnecessary and excessive testing!